johnmbender/MarCombat-1.0/README.md

     - TOO difficult! :) - lower block, lower wait_time on timer, etc..
 - CONTINUE available after every loss
 - story continues currently even after loss!
-- John's bullets need to do more damage with that long CD
+- John's bullets need to do more damage with that long C
 - Terje's special needs improvement, but also a check, because it's OP
 - no Pete on office stage in story mode
 - music on Ox fight is too loud? or just the R&B one in particular